As a longtime preschool teacher, I know that little kids are enthusiastic storytellers. Sadly, though, so many of them grow to hate writing.

-Make it pleasurable.
-Read while getting warm by the fire, snuggling in bed, or cooling off under a shady tree.
-Reading before bedtime – when you're both tired – is probably the worst time.
+- Make it pleasurable.
+Read while sitting by a fire, snuggling in bed, or cooling off under a shady tree.
+Reading before bedtime, when you're both tired, is probably the worst time.

-Read with expression and joy.
-Let your children know reading makes you happy and more knowledgeable.
+- Read with expression and joy.
+Let your children know that reading relaxes you, makes you happy and increases your knowledge.

-Talk about the author.
-Make it known to your child that someone wrote the book to communicate with readers.
+- Talk about the author.
 Discuss with your child why the author wrote the book.
-What was her purpose?
-What did you want to say to readers?
+What was their purpose?
+What did they want to say to readers?
 Discuss your favorite authors and what you like about their writing.

-Ask your child what she would like to say in a book.
-Encourage her to write down her ideas.
+- Ask your child what they would like to say in a book.
+Encourage them to write down their ideas.

 © 2015 McKenna Meyers